jamessynge/TinyAlpacaServer/README.md

 *   To eliminate RAM consumed for alpaca::DeviceInfo objects, change the internal API for locating those to instead pass in a stack allocated DeviceInfo to be filled in when the info is needed.

+*   DONE: Write a tool for converting uses of bare literal strings into TASLIT or similar macro invocations.

 ### Generate Device-Type Specific Code